Intuitio-OU/VehicleCategorizer/README.md

-# EVCategorizer
+# VehicleCategorizer

-Pull information from different websites about electric vehicles, need to specify the sites.
+Pull information from different websites about vehicles, need to specify the sites.

 Information that is important to consider when looking at cars include mileage, safety rating, and mpg.
 This program is specicifically tailored towards pulling infromation about electric vehicles like battery capacity, safety rating, model